Shawn5cents/Texty/vscodeprojects/Texty/docs/user_manual.md

 *   **Multiple Enhancement Options:** Select from options like "Add Context," "Expand Details," "Clarify," "Professional Tone," and "Creative Flair."
 *   **Cross-Device Accessibility:** Use Texty on any device with a modern web browser - desktop, mobile, and tablet.
 *   **Offline Mode:** Access recently enhanced texts and perform basic enhancements even without an internet connection.
+*   **PWA Features:**
-*   **PWA Installation:** Install Texty as an app on your device for a more integrated experience.
+    *   Install as native app
+    *   Work offline
+    *   Receive shared text from other apps
-*   **Web Share API Integration:** Easily share enhanced text from mobile devices to other apps.
+    *   Share enhanced text to other apps
-*   **Responsive User Interface:** Enjoy a seamless experience on various screen sizes.
+    *   Background sync for offline operations
+    *   Push notifications for important updates
+*   **Responsive Design:** Mobile-optimized interface with touch support and safe area handling.
+*   **Data Persistence:** IndexedDB storage for offline access to your enhanced texts.

 ## 5. Offline Mode

-*   **Accessing Cached Texts:** When offline, Texty will display your recently enhanced texts that are stored locally.
+*   **Accessing Cached Texts:**
-*   **Offline Enhancements:** If you attempt to enhance new text while offline, Texty will try to provide a similar enhancement based on locally stored data.
-Full AI enhancement requires an internet connection.
+    *   All your recent text enhancements are automatically stored locally
+    *   Access your history even without internet connection
+    *   View and copy previously enhanced texts offline
+*   **Offline Capabilities:**
-*   **Background Sync:** Texty will automatically sync any new text enhancements with the AI service when you reconnect to the internet.
+    *   Create new text enhancements (queued for processing when online)
+    *   Access all UI features and previously enhanced content
+    *   Automatic background sync when connection is restored
+*   **Storage Management:**
+    *   Texty automatically manages local storage
+    *   Important data is preserved even with limited storage
+    *   Option to clear cached data manually if needed

 ## 6. Troubleshooting